← Back to HR Glossary

 At-Will Employment

-The default US doctrine that allows either employer or employee to end the employment relationship at any time, with or without cause or notice — subject to anti-discrimination law.
+The default US doctrine — applicable in 49 states — that allows either employer or employee to end the employment relationship at any time, for any reason or no reason, with or without notice, subject to anti-discrimination and contract exceptions.

 Detailed Definition

-At-Will Employment is the default doctrine governing US employment relationships in 49 states (Montana is the lone exception, requiring 'good cause' after a probationary period).
-Under at-will employment, either the employer or the employee may end the relationship at any time, for any reason or no reason, with or without notice — subject to important exceptions.
+At-will employment is the default legal doctrine governing US employment relationships in 49 of the 50 states.
+Montana is the lone exception, requiring 'good cause' for termination after the completion of a probationary period under the Wrongful Discharge from Employment Act (1987).
+In every other state, both employer and employee can end the employment relationship at any time, for any reason or no reason, with or without notice — subject to a substantial set of exceptions that have grown steadily since the 1970s.

 Example

-Our offer letters explicitly state at-will employment, but we still document performance issues before any termination decision.
+Our offer letters explicitly state at-will employment, but we still document performance issues with progressive discipline and verify the reason is non-discriminatory before any termination decision.

 Related Terms